swiftlang/swift-evolution/proposals/NNNN-support-non-copyable-simple-protocols.md

 > **Equality is Separate From Identity.** The identity of a class instance is not part of an
 > instance's value.

+As noted in the motivation, one use case for noncopyable types is to replicate standard types that would naturally be equated, such as strings or numbers.

-Authors of non-`Copyable` types will need to decide for themselves whether their type should be `Equatable` and what it means.
+Authors of non-`Copyable` types will need to decide for themselves whether their noncopyable type should be `Equatable` and what it means.
 The standard library should allow it to be possible, though.